-All new home AC equipment run on R410a, also known as Puron.
+All new home AC equipment in La Porte run on R410a, also known as Puron.
 But this refrigerant will eventually no longer be made.
-This is because of a sustained attention on restricting compounds known to impact the environment.
+This is because of a sustained attention on restricting compounds known to negatively impact the environment.

 To learn the “why” behind air conditioning rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have air conditioners, according to the U.S. Department of Energy.